ojinxy/AndroidComponents/README.md

 <img src="https://s3.amazonaws.com/androidcomponents/paginatedtable/ScreenShotPaginatedTable.PNG"/>

 # Demonstration of Paginated Table
-To view demonstration of the Paginated table download the [Android Component project] (https://github.com/ojinxy/AndroidComponents) and compile using Android Studio.
+To view demonstration of the Paginated table download the [Android Component Project] (https://github.com/ojinxy/AndroidComponents) and compile using Android Studio.
 The downloaded project has the paginated table component as well as a demo application.